homermultitext/hmt-editors-template/README.md

 - run `git clone https://github.com/homermultitext/hmt-editors-template.git`
 - either in the VM or your host OS, rename the directory from `hmt-editors-template` to something for your project (e.g., "iliad14-venA")
 - in the VM, run `bash adjustnames.sh`

-More documentation to follow.
-For a first glimpse at what you can do with this template, see the documentation pages for the [HMT project 2014 summer seminar](http://www.homermultitext.org/summer2014/).